-So, after the conference on the way home, the radiation expert I was talking to in the shuttle told me that the big box that I had stepped into was indeed a body scanner and that I had received a not so small dose of radiation as a thank you for my lemming like behavior.
+So, after the conference on the way home, the radiation expert I was talking to in the shuttle told me that the big box that I had stepped into was indeed a body scanner and that I had received a not so small dose of radiation as a thank you for my lemming-like behavior.

 Sure enough, when I arrived at Dallas-Ft.
-Worth Airport, I talked to the baggage check in agent and he told me that yes, Dallas has body scanners and that you can of course choose a pat down if you like.
+Worth Airport, I talked to the baggage check-in agent and he told me that yes, Dallas has body scanners and that you can, of course, choose a pat-down if you like.

-When I arrived at my terminal’s security point, the machine used was the exact same box as the one I walked through in Tampa International.
+When I arrived at my terminal’s security point, the machine used was the exact same box like the one I walked through in Tampa International.
 The people went inside and stood exactly as I had and put their hands in the air the same way.

-When it was my turn to be checked, I requested a pat down.
+When it was my turn to be checked, I requested a pat-down.

 “Of course, that is your choice”, said the TSA agent.

-She proceeded to give me a manual pat down, which I have to say was no big deal at all.
+She proceeded to give me a manual pat-down, which I have to say was no big deal at all.
 At no time, did I feel uncomfortable or violated in any way.

 So, what happened at TIA and why in the world did that TSA agent so unlawfully mislead me?
 Why did I receive such a completely different answer at Tampa International Airport and at Dallas-Ft.
 Worth Airport?